Shopping Aspen: Where to Find Designers, Local Products, Treasures

 Designer Fashions Galore

-Aspen has so many designers it could rival Madison Street in New York City.
-Most are located on Galena Street, Aspen’s main strip packed full of shops and restaurants.
+Aspen has so many designers it rivals Madison Street in New York City.
+In Aspen, most are located on Galena Street, the city’s main strip full of shops and restaurants.
 A few designers include Gucci, which sells mostly women’s fashion, Prada, Ralph Lauren, Ermenegildo Zegna and Valentino.

 Among the most iconic is Pitkin County Dry Goods, Aspen’s oldest clothing shop.
 The store offers mountain fashion and accessories for men and women.
 For Western wear and cowboy fashion, visit Kemo Sabe.
 This retailer offers a large selection of hats, cowboy boots and belt buckles.
 For more high-end brands, head to The Little Nell, Gorsuch and Georgia Brown Home, an antique shop.